KnowageLabs/Knowage-Documentation/administrator-guide/ka_Introduction.rst

 The data layer allows data and metadata storage and usage.
-BI data is often located in a data warehouse, whose design is out of the BI product scope and strictly related to the specific customer’s world.
+BI data is often located in a data warehouse, whose design is out of the BI product scope and strictly related to the specific customerâ€™s world.
 Most of Knowage products offer a specific ETL tool allowing to load data at this level, covering the whole BI stack.